InsanityRadio/Showplan/README.md

 ## Legacy API

-This API has been deprecated and is not available in versions of Showplan downloaded from the WordPress Plugin directory.
+This API has been deprecated ~~and is not available in versions of Showplan downloaded from the WordPress Plugin directory~~.

 A few simple API methods are available.
 We have no issue with these being public, but you may remove the api.php file if you wish to prevent this.